talostrading/sonic/README.md

 ### UDP Multicast

 `sonic` offers a full-featured `UDP Multicast` peer for both `IPv4` and `IPv6`.
 See `multicast/peer.go`.
-This peer can read and write data to a multicast group, join a group with source-IP and network interface filtering and control its group membership by blocking/unblocking source-IPs at runtime.
+This peer can read and write data to a multicast group, join a group with source-IP and network interface filtering, and control its group membership by blocking/unblocking source-IPs at runtime.

 Moreover, this peer, unlike the `websocket` client, does not allocate and copy any data in any of its functions.